 Next, make a narrow hem down each side edge of the apron and top-stitch them.
 (If you prefer, you can use bias tape as I did on the workshop apron shown in one of the photos.)
 Make a little wider hem for the bib top and replace the bottom hem (which you ripped out earlier).
 Sew strips of fabric into narrow neck and waist tie-strings and attach the strings at the appropriate places.
 Add a few pockets if you wish . . . and there you have it: a nifty, no-cost cobbler's apron for use in kitchen, garden, or workshop.

 Now for that top piece you set aside a while back . . . and what a gorgeous totebag it's going to make with all its wonderful belt loops, pockets, brass, and trim!
 The first order of business is to do a small revamp job on the front seam, just below the placket, where it begins to curve down and under.
 Rip out this short stretch (the portion that begins at the bottom of the crotch and goes up to the placket . . . about three inches), turn the whole business inside out, and restitch the seam so that it no longer wants to "curve under".
-(See Fig.2.)
+(See Figure 2 in the image gallery.)

-Next—with everything still turned wrong side out—restitch the pant-top's "back" or "bottom" seam (the long one that goes up the back of the jeans) so that most of the "curve" is taken out of the back of the garment (where there was naturally a bit more fabric to accommodate your seat).
-Make a short—say 2"—long—T-seam across each end of this new bottom seam.
+Next — with everything still turned wrong side out — restitch the pant-top's "back" or "bottom" seam (the long one that goes up the back of the jeans) so that most of the "curve" is taken out of the back of the garment (where there was naturally a bit more fabric to accommodate your seat).
+Make a short — say 2 inch-long— T-seam across each end of this new bottom seam.
 Sew the leg openings shut.

 Now whip the pant-top right side out again.
-About an inch to either side of each sideseam, top-stitch the fabric together to make a total of four "corneredges" (Fig. 2).
+About an inch to either side of each sideseam, top-stitch the fabric together to make a total of four "corneredges" (Figure 2 in the image gallery).
 See?
 Your bag's really beginning to take shape now!

 If you're like me, you've probably squirreled away some wooden or metal rings somewhere (leftovers from another sewing project, perhaps).
 OK.
 Detach the tops of the jean-bag's side belt loops, place one or two rings over each loop, and sew the tops of the loops back down by hand.
 Now you have rings to which you can attach a shoulder strap.